CS

 Feature Showdown

-The Renault Symbioz features a 10.4-inch touchscreen paired with a 10.3-inch digital dash, while the Peugeot 2008 gets a 10-inch display.
+The Renault Symbioz features a 10.4-inch touchscreen paired with a 10.3-inch digital dash, while the Peugeot 2008 gets a 10-inch display and 10-inch instruments.

 The Peugeot 2008 counters with wireless charging and Focal audio that the Renault Symbioz does not offer.
 Which feature set matters more depends on your daily routine and priorities.